Open Source CRM: How Does It Work?

 Endless modular customizability and add-ons mean you can use it for applications simple or complex.
 It also works on every operating system under the sun: Windows, OS/X, Ubuntu, Android, iOS—you name it.

 Zurmo is a gamified, intuitive CRM with some lofty social goals of community, diversity, and inclusivity attached to their developer ethos.
-It’s easy to use and modify, manages contacts and amicably takes on sales pipeline and reporting features.
+It’s easy to use and modify, manages contacts and amicably takes on sales pipeline and real-time reporting features.
 Marketing and sales force automation cut down your manual input.

 The platform features tools for motivating and instilling a spirit of healthy competition in your team with points, badges, and experience points.

 It’s good for on-the-go situations with iOS and Android versions.
 It’s a total cloud-based system, and you can run it on their servers or on or your own proprietary cloud, as you like.

 Then there’s Odoo, which (surprise surprise) also offers both a Community free version and an Enterprise edition CRM solution.

 Odoo is all about ‘extensible architecture,’ with a modular design that lets you mix and match different features.
 There’s 10,000+ apps in the Odoo orbit, configured to integrate with one another seamlessly.

 If you’re in retail, restaurants, and other brick and mortar enterprises, you may be interested to know it has a very useful point of sale app.
 Plugged into other Odoo apps, point of sale data can easily flow into your inventory, email marketing, and sales operations.

 X2CRM has an open source edition, which generously shares the code through GitHub, SourceForge and Bitnami, thus encouraging anyone and everyone to customize it for their own purposes.
 The software can be downloaded right onto a webserver, but you can also get help when downloading it as part of a full stack.